Master the design of GPU serving infrastructure for LLMs with autoscaling, continuous batching, and cost optimization.

 Where:

-That distinction matters.
+Two distinctions matter.
 The older shorthand using Hidden Dim assumes full multi-head attention.
 Many modern decoder models use grouped-query attention (GQA) or multi-query attention (MQA), so the number of KV heads is much smaller than the total attention head count.
-If you ignore that, you'll often overestimate KV cache size by a wide margin.
+Hybrid models also mix full attention with linear or recurrent layers.
+Only full-attention layers append growing K/V tensors; linear layers keep a different state shape.

-Here's a practical Python function that estimates the required GPU memory based on model size and cache expectations.
-It takes the model size plus the architecture terms that control KV growth (num_layers, num_kv_heads, head_dim, context length, and concurrency), then returns a dictionary detailing the number of specific GPU models needed.
-This helps engineers plan capacity before deploying:
+Here's a practical Python function that estimates a memory-fit lower bound from model size and cache expectations.
+It takes the model size plus the architecture terms that control KV growth (num_kv_layers, num_kv_heads, head_dim, context length, and concurrency), then reports the minimum count of several GPU types by memory alone.
+Interconnect topology, kernel support, and measured latency still decide whether a configuration is deployable:

 1from collections.abc import Mapping